theVolary/feather/featherdoc/docs/hello feather.md

   -`4.` Restart the server and then refresh the page in the browser.

   At this point, you haven't really learned anything new.
 We've simply created another (_incredibly_ useful) widget and embedded it in the page.
+These two instances are said to be siblings because they were embedded at the same level in your page.
+They don't know about each other.

 --